jtbryan/Name-In-Progress/README.md

 client = Twitter::REST::Client.new(config)
 ```

-more information regarding this can be found here: [https://github.com/sferik/twitter]
+more information can be found here: [https://github.com/sferik/twitter]
 <br>